-More recently the level of violence increased in stadiums and outside of them.
-Some conflicts between fans are originated by a political history and some are based on sport history conflict mainly between clubs in the same city like the case of Manchester United and Manchester City in England, Atletico Madrid and Real Madrid in Spain, Inter Milan and AC Milan in Italy, Fenerbahce and Galatasaray in Turkey or Boca Juniors and River Plate in Argentina, these are just some of the many examples of football city rivalries.
-In Israel the more known city rivalries are Maccabi Tel Aviv and Hapoel Tel Aviv or Maccabi Haifa and Hapoel Haifa.
-In his article “Soccer Fandom and Citizenship in Israel” Sorek (2007) explained the historic conflict between the fans of Bnei Sakhnin, the biggest and more successful Arab team in Israel, and Beitar Jerusalem that historically represents the right wing of the Israeli political map.
-Th’is two fan groups bring the Israeli-Palestinian conflict into the stadium mainly in the form of violence by chants with racist and hateful content.
-It seems that violence became an integral part of the football world, this problem is known all over the world and each country is trying to manage this issue in a way, some more successfully than others.
-Also the big entities of football like UEFA and FIFA have taken measures to try to minimize or eradicate the problem, this is done by fining the clubs involved with financial sanctions or other methods of punishment like closing stadiums.
-In recent years the individuals involved in violence in football are processed and punished either by the club itself or by the country’ legal system, but yet the problem is present and there is a long way to go, especially in Israel.
+More recently, the level of violence has increased both inside and outside of stadiums.
+Some conflicts between fans are rooted in political history while some are based on a historic sports conflict.
+This pertains mainly to clubs in the same city, such as Manchester United and Manchester City in England, Atletico Madrid and Real Madrid in Spain, Inter Milan and AC Milan in Italy, Fenerbahce and Galatasaray in Istanbul, Turkey, and Boca Juniors and River Plate in Buenos Aires, Argentina; these are just some of the many examples of city football rivalries.
+In Israel the more well-known city rivalries are Maccabi Tel Aviv and Hapoel Tel Aviv, and Maccabi Haifa and Hapoel Haifa.
+In his article “Soccer Fandom and Citizenship in Israel,” Sorek (2007) explains the historic conflict between the fans of Bnei Sakhnin, the biggest and most successful Arab team in Israel, and Beitar Jerusalem, which historically represents the right wing of the Israeli political map.
+The teams’ two fan groups bring the Israeli-Palestinian conflict into the stadium mainly in the form of violence through chants with racist and hateful content.
+It seems that violence has become an integral part of the football world: the problem is experienced across the globe and each country is trying to manage the issue, with some achieving more success than others.
+In addition, the big football governing bodies such as UEFA and FIFA have taken measures to try to minimize or eradicate the problem by penalizing the clubs involved with financial sanctions or other methods of punishment like closing stadiums.
+In recent years the individuals involved in violence in football have been dealt with and punished either by the club itself or by the country’s legal system, but the problem exists and there is a long way to go before it is eliminated, especially in Israel.

-A study researching the case of Israeli football violence from an urban ecology demonstrate that besides the structural characteristics of the social system, that is affected by urban ecology and by the frame that teams operate that affect spectator violence, also the level of violence is influenced by the violence level of the players.
-In the same research four sociological reasons on how violence is systematically related to both the team’s urban ecology and sports ecology are presented as a possible reasons and triggers for violent behavior.
-“First, teams representing communities of subordinate ethnic minorities are more violent than others.
+A study researching the case of Israeli football violence from an urban ecology standpoint demonstrates that besides the structural characteristics of the social system, which is affected by urban ecology and by the frame that teams operate and that affect spectator violence, the violence level of the fans is influenced by the violence level of the players.
+In the same research, four sociological explanations on how violence is systematically related to both the team’s urban ecology and sports ecology are presented as possible reasons and triggers for violent behavior: “First, teams representing communities of subordinate ethnic minorities are more violent than others.
 Second, teams competing in higher level (professional) divisions and teams at either the bottom or top of their division (high levels of competition) are more violent.
 Third, teams characterized by violent players are more likely to have violent spectators.
 Finally, the causal relation between player and spectator violence is asymmetric: players affect spectators’ violence but not vice versa” (Semyonov & Farbstein 1989, 50).
-What the current research is aiming to achieve is to analyze the violence factor in a very similar way to the research by Semyonov and Faberstein.
-However it differs from it in the idea to test the violence factor from an economic point of view.
+The aim of the current research is to analyze the violence factor in a similar way to the research by Semyonov and Farbstein.
+However, the difference is that the current research seeks to test the violence factor from an economic point of view.

-Next is a brief review of articles and the methodology used in them to measure the violence factor (,see table 1.1).theized It is possible to find studies dealing strictly with sports violence and different approaches that researchers used to study that.
-The evolution in sport violence research began with studies searching what factors have influence on violence.
-Afterwards researchers developed models that tried to predict violence and in more recent times articles go to a deeper understanding of violence types and present different forms of such violence.
+Few authors have tried to measure the violence factor; see table 1.1 for a summary of the methodology.
+There are studies that deal strictly with sports violence and different approaches that researchers have used to study it.
+The development of research on sport violence began with studies seeking the factors that influence violence.
+Researchers then created models that tried to predict violence.
+More recently, scholarship has been offering a deeper understanding of types of violence and explaining different forms of such violence.